-- 2. Enter the username and password.
+2. Enter the username and password.
 If you access the device for the first time, you must set the root password.
-See Set a new password for the root account on page 4. - 3.
-The live view page opens in your browser.
+See Set a new password for the root account on page 3.

 Verify that no one has tampered with the firmware